Adapting Knowledge for Few-shot Table-to-Text Generation: Experiments

 In Fig.~\ref{Figure4}, we present two generated examples of our model against the strongest baseline P2G (BART-large), along with the references from the Humans domain under 100 instances.
 The blue text indicates facts that are supported by the tabular data, and the red text indicates facts that are incorrect or not shown in the tabular data.

 As seen in the first example, all attribute-value pairs are mentioned in the references and the two generated sentences.
 The reference sentences refer to ``date of death unknown", which contradicts the original input.
-The two generated sentences introduce the correct "date of death" and the corresponding place via the domain-specific corpus.
+The two generated sentences introduce the correct ``date of death" and the corresponding place via the domain-specific corpus.
 However, the P2G (BART-large) framework yields the fragment ``fencing champion", which is far from the reference sentence and the tabular data.
-In contrast, the AdaPTGen framework performs better in balancing the use of the facts of the original table and the domain-specific knowledge.
+In contrast, the AKG framework performs better in balancing the use of the facts of the original table and the domain-specific knowledge.
 A similar issue can be seen in the second example.
 P2G (BART-large) generates the fragment ``director, producer, and journalist", which is not mentioned in the tabular data or the references.

-These results further illustrate that the AdaPTGen framework brings benefits in terms of balancing the use of facts from the original spreadsheet and domain-specific knowledge.
+These results further illustrate that the AKG framework brings benefits in terms of balancing the use of facts from the original spreadsheet and domain-specific knowledge.
 The fluency and accuracy also improve.